aircraft721/PublicDocs/README.md

 Documentation for the Olapic Platform

-This branch contains the Jekyll site
+This branch contains the Jekyll site.